thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/beings/werewolves.md

 ---
+collection: Harrypedia
-title: "Werewolves"
+title: Werewolves
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Can a non-magical person get infected?
 If so, can they then use magic?